 Whether it’s dealing with grief or dealing with estate matters, don’t expect it to be over with quickly.
 I can’t tell you how many times I told myself “Rome wasn’t built in a day.”
 I felt so bombarded with tasks and decisions at times, that I would start to panic.
 I’d easily get overwhelmed and that worsened when I thought of everything left undone at my own home since I was so busy with the estate work.
 Focus on priorities, things that HAVE to be done.
 Maybe pick one piece of estate business to tackle each week.
 The sting of losing a parent is strong.
 Keep telling yourself that your house will still be there to clean when this is all over.

 Ask around, talk to family or friends, or simply browse the internet for a reputable estate attorney in your area.
 Yes, these attorneys aren’t cheap, but they can save you from hours of work, worry, and headaches.
 So many tasks like closing financial accounts and selling a home are dependent on properly filing the death with the county of residence and obtaining power as executor.
 I would especially get an attorney if you have complicated matters or want to avoid paying inheritance taxes.
 I hadn’t intended on obtaining an estate attorney until I had to (due to financial matters), and it relieved a great burden from my shoulders.
-If you can’t afford an attorney or don’t think you need one, I recommend the book The Executor’s Guide: Settling a Loved One’s Estate or Trust.
+If you can’t afford an attorney or don’t think you need one, I recommend the book The Executor’s Guide: Settling a Loved One’s Estate or Trust (link to Amazon).
 This book proved extremely helpful in the earlier days of handling matters.